bemson/salt/README.md

 # Flow
 by Bemi Faison

-version 0.1.2, January 12th, 2011
+2/15/11
+version 0.2.0

 ## DESCRIPTION

-Flow is a function sequencer and iterator that bridges the gap between programming methodologies and the mess (modes, exceptions, states, and steps) inherent to JavaScript web-application development.
-Flow introduces an evolved controller paradigm, providing an order-dependent and stateful execution environment.
+Flow is a new way to structure JavaScript code, by stubbing logic before coding functionality.
+Technically, it is a function sequencer and iterator, an approach that bridges the gap between programming methodologies and the mess (modes, exceptions, states, and steps) inherent to web-application development.
+The result is an evolved controller paradigm, enabling dependencies and states for JavaScript routines.

 ## INSTALLATION